Calgary Challenger

-The Calgary Challenger, currently sponsored as Calgary National Bank Challenger, is a professional tennis tournament played on indoor hard courts.
-It is currently part of the ATP Challenger Tour and the ITF Women's World Tennis Tour.
+The Calgary Challenger, sponsored as Calgary National Bank Challenger, was a professional tennis tournament played on indoor hard courts.
+It was part of the ATP Challenger Tour and the ITF Women's World Tennis Tour.
 The first edition was held in Calgary, Alberta, Canada, in October 2018.
+After five years, the Calgary Challenger was abolished with the final edition held in October 2024.